reaster/cardano_wallet_sdk/README.md

 To see the SDK in action, you can visit the live [Flutter Demonstration Wallet](https://flutter-cardano-wallet.web.app/) hosted on google cloud.

 ## Fund 5 Features
-* Create Wallets - Create and restore both read-only and transactional wallets using staking addresses, mnemonics or a private keys.
+* Create Wallets - Create and restore both read-only and transactional wallets using staking addresses, mnemonics or private keys.
-* Transaction history - List transactions, rewards and fees for both ADA and Native Tokens.
+* Transaction History - List transactions, rewards and fees for both ADA and Native Tokens.
-* Generate and manage Shelley key pairs and addresses.
+* Addresses - Generate and manage Shelley key pairs and addresses.
-* Build, sign and submit simple ADA payment transactions.
+* Transactions - Build, sign and submit simple ADA payment transactions.
-* Cardano blockchain access via the [BlockFrost API package](https://github.com/reaster/blockfrost_api)
+* Blockchain API - Cardano blockchain access via the [BlockFrost API package](https://github.com/reaster/blockfrost_api)
-* Basic CBOR binary encoding
+* Binary Encoding - Enough CBOR support is provided to submit simple payment transactions.

 ## Usage